Mark Wahlberg Poses Shirtless in Family Christmas Card

 Mark Walhberg wasn't afraid to show a little skin for this year's Christmas card.

-The Daddy's Home 2 star shared a shirtless photo from his family's holiday greeting on social media Tuesday.
+The Daddy's Home 2 star posted a shirtless photo from his family's holiday greeting on social media Tuesday.
 Instead of donning color-coordinating outfits or formal attire, the Walhberg clan posed in their swimsuits.

 The card showed the whole gang.
 In the photo, the Ted star sat alongside his wife Rhea Durham and their four kids Ella, Brendan, Grace and Michael.